-All flexible workspaces have one thing in Step 1: browse locations common: licence agreements.
+All flexible workspaces have one thing in common: licence agreements.
 Unlike a lease, a licence agreement allows you to rent an office for shorter periods of time and there's room for negotiation.
 Also, monthly all-inclusive billing makes it easier to keep track of cash flow.